apache/couchdb/share/doc/src/install/windows.rst

 .. note:: **Upgrading note**

-   It's very recommended to uninstall previous CouchDB version before upgrading, especially if the new one is built against different Erlang release.
+   It's recommended to uninstall previous CouchDB version before upgrading, especially if the new one is built against different Erlang release.
-   The reason is simple: there may left a some of libraries with alternative or incompatible versions from old Erlang release that may create conflicts, errors and weird crushes.
+   The reason is simple: there may be leftover libraries with alternative or incompatible versions from old Erlang release that may create conflicts, errors and weird crashes.

-   In this case, make sure you'd backup of your `local.ini` config and CouchDB database/index files.
+   In this case, make sure you backup of your `local.ini` config and CouchDB database/index files.

 .. _Open up Futon: http://localhost:5984/_utils